codespacehelp/website/workshops/22-23-synth-design-crash-course.md

 - You'll design and prototype your own synthesizer using the [Simple Synth DIY kit](https://www.synthux.academy/simple) and [Daisy Seed](https://www.electro-smith.com/daisy/daisy) microcontroller.
 - We can't provide the kits for free, but you can buy a synth kit for a heavily reduced price after the workshop.

+## Agenda

+- 10:00 Explaining the kit
+- 10:30 Introduction to sound design
+- 11:00 Playing with VCV rack
+- 12:00 Break
+- 13:00 Soldering the microcontroller pins, a knob and a socket
+- 14:00 Running some example code and learning how it works
+- 15:00 Experimentation and troubleshooting

 ## Next Steps